A grim new world forged here by clawless hands;

 What suckled creature ever here gained right

-To mar his mother’s face with such delight?
+To mar his mother’s face with brute delight?

 ©Loubert S Suddaby.
 All Rights Reserved.